yasm/yasm/Mkfiles/vc9/readme.vc9.txt

 6. Building with Visual Studio 2005
 -----------------------------------

-The program vc928.c will convert VC9 build projects into those needed for Visual Studio 2005 (VC8).
+The Python program vc98_swap.py will convert VC9 build projects into those  needed for Visual Studio 2005 (VC8).
 It will also convert files that have been converted in this way back into their original form.
-It does this conversion by looking for *.vcproj files in the current working directory and its sub-directories and changing the following line in each of them:
+It does this conversion by looking for *.vcproj and *.sln files in the current working directory and its sub-directories and changing the following line in each *.vcproj
+file:

     Version="9.00"